github/docs/content/admin/user-management/viewing-push-logs.md

 ---
 title: Viewing push logs
-intro: 'Site administrators can view a list of Git push operations for any repository on {{ site.data.variables.product.product_location_enterprise }}.'
+intro: 'Site administrators can view a list of Git push operations for any repository on {% data variables.product.product_location_enterprise %}.'
 redirect_from:
   - /enterprise/admin/articles/viewing-push-logs/
   - /enterprise/admin/installation/viewing-push-logs